 You confused, yet?
 I know I am!
 And this is one more reason why I am pleased to feed my Macaw a large percentage of a formulated diet every day.
 After all, a formulated diet does much better than I regarding balancing Phosphorus and Calcium and providing the correct amounts of vitamins like A and D. Whew!

-For more in-depth information about Calcium and lighting, see my article on this website titled (oddly enough): Calcium & Vitamin D & Specialized Lighting
+For more in-depth information about Calcium and lighting, see my article on this website titled calcium, vitamin D and specialised lighting.

 Colour-Coding the Diet